12th Annual Exhibit of Paired Works by Artists and

 HOW MANY WORKS SHOULD I SUBMIT?

-The average number of works submitted to a typical Manifest project is just over 3.
+The average number of works submitted to a typical Manifest project is close to 4.
 Some artists choose to submit more, especially if they have a couple different bodies of work which they'd like our jury to consider, or if they have a suite of works that are interrelated and more compelling seen together.
 While we have absolutely no minimum number required (other than one—except as stated above for this particular show), nor do we give an advantage to those who submit more, it is helpful to have a few options to select from.
 Our jury often gains insight into one work by seeing it in context with a few others by the same artist.
 And we do routinely accept pairs or sets of work by artists once they are determined to be a finalist.

 If for any reason you submit the entry form (linked at the top and bottom of this page) more than once, only the most recent form will be retained in our system.
 All previous forms will be deleted.
 If you decide to submit additional work later, you’ll need to submit a new form containing ALL the works for the exhibit.